Car buyers bear a heavy burden as Federal Reserve keeps raising rates: Auto-loan rejections are up

 In some cases, even people with good credit are being rejected for auto loans.
 The problem for them is that with vehicle prices up sharply, the additional burden of higher loan rates — from 4.5% on average in March 2022 to 7.2% in June — has made monthly payments unaffordable.

-“I think people are just not able to qualify for the payments,” said Jessica Caldwell, executive director of insights for Edmunds.com.
+“I think people are just not able to qualify for the payments,” says Jessica Caldwell, executive director of insights for Edmunds.com.

 The average monthly auto payment last month, she said, was $736.
 Over the life of an an average loan — just under six years — a typical borrower is paying nearly $9,000 in interest.